Kawa-oneechan/Asspull3X-tools/readme.md

 This takes a PNG image (or GIF, or BMP, if want to for whatever reason) of either four or eight bits per pixel and tries to convert it to the A3X BIOS' custom format.
 Basically  It takes up to three parameters: the input image file, the output `.api` file, and whether or not to skip compression, the `--raw`/`-r` parameter.
 Again, given only a `foo.png`, it'll assume `foo.api` unless told otherwise.

+If a `foo-hN.png` exists, that file will be converted to an HDMA gradient, like with `hdma2ass`, and embedded in the resulting file. _N_ can be any number from 0 to 7, and the gradient will apply to that color index.
+Use the `--nograds`/`-g` parameter to skip this part.

 ```
 usage: img2ass.py [-h] [-r] [-v] inFile [outFile]